$gg\rightarrow HH$ amplitude induced by bottom quarks at two-loop level: planar master integrals: Introduction

 \section{Introduction}

 Higgs pair production via gluon fusion is the most promising process to access the trilinear Higgs coupling at the Large Hadron Collider (LHC).
 Thus it is important to provide precise theoretical predictions and there are many studies on QCD and electroweak (EW) corrections to $gg\rightarrow HH$.
 The leading order (LO) results were computed as early as last century~\cite{Glover:1987nx, Plehn:1996wb}.
 At next-to-leading order (NLO) both QCD and EW corrections require the computation of two-loop four-point Feynman integrals with massive propagators which are challenging technically.
-The comprehensive NLO results that consider the effect of all mass scales have only been known with the two-loop virtual amplitudes calculated by numerical methods~\cite{Borowka:2016ehy,Borowka:2016ypz,Baglio:2018lrj,Davies:2019dfy,Bi:2023bnq}.
+Comprehensive NLO results that consider the effect of all mass scales have only been known with the two-loop virtual amplitudes calculated by numerical methods.
+The QCD corrections are evaluated in Refs.~\cite{Borowka:2016ehy,Borowka:2016ypz,Baglio:2018lrj,Davies:2019dfy}, and EW corrections in Refs.~\cite{Bi:2023bnq,Heinrich:2024dnz}.
 To avoid the well-known drawbacks of numerical evaluations and reduce the scales involved during the calculation, there are a number of attempts in the direction of analytical expansion.
-Analytical results at NLO have been obtained through performing Taylor expansions or asymptotic expansions in different kinematic limits\footnote{In Refs.~\cite{Xu:2018eos,Wang:2020nnr} an expansion has been performed for small Higgs boson mass and then the elliptic Feynman integrals are evaluated in numerical ways.}, which include large top quark mass limit~\cite{Dawson:1998py,Grigo:2013rya,Degrassi:2016vss,Davies:2023npk,Muhlleitner:2022ijf}, top quark threshold limit~\cite{Grober:2017uho}, the high-energy limit~\cite{Davies:2018ood,Davies:2018qvx,Davies:2019dfy,Davies:2022ram,Davies:2025wke}, small transverse momentum limit~\cite{Bonciani:2018omm} and forward-scattering limit~\cite{Davies:2023vmj}.
+Analytical QCD corrections at NLO have been obtained through performing Taylor expansions or asymptotic expansions in different kinematic limits\footnote{In Refs.~\cite{Xu:2018eos,Wang:2020nnr} an expansion has been performed for small Higgs boson mass and then the elliptic Feynman integrals are evaluated in numerical ways.}, which include large top quark mass limit~\cite{Dawson:1998py,Grigo:2013rya,Degrassi:2016vss,Muhlleitner:2022ijf}, top quark threshold limit~\cite{Grober:2017uho}, the high-energy limit~\cite{Davies:2018ood,Davies:2018qvx,Davies:2019dfy}, small transverse momentum limit~\cite{Bonciani:2018omm} and forward-scattering limit~\cite{Davies:2023vmj}.
 It is shown in Ref.~\cite{Bellafronte:2022jmo} that combining results of different limits could even provide valid amplitudes that nearly cover the entire phase space.
-There are also studies performed by different groups beyond NLO, e.g., the NNLO QCD corrections to the amplitude are considered in Refs.~\cite{Davies:2019djw,Davies:2023obx,Davies:2024znp}.
+Similar to NLO QCD contributions, EW corrections at NLO have been calculated analytically in Refs.~\cite{Davies:2022ram,Davies:2023npk,Davies:2025wke,Bonetti:2025vfd}.
+There are also studies performed by different groups beyond NLO, e.g., the NNLO QCD corrections to the amplitude are considered in Refs.~\cite{Davies:2019djw,Davies:2023obx,Grazzini:2018bsd, Davies:2024znp, Davies:2025ghl}.
 In the large top quark mass limit $\text{N}^3\text{LO}$ QCD corrections are also available~\cite{Chen:2019lzz,Chen:2019fhs}.